 Yes!
 Provided you are feeding your dog with healthy banana chips, there's no cause for alarm.
 However, you need to be careful given the countless varieties of banana chips on sale today that are covered with sugars, oil, and spices that may not be ideal for dogs.

 Dried fruit is recommendable for dogs.
-Provided the banana chips are all-natural and given sparingly in small quantities (a handful), they can be a good source of fiber.
+Provided the banana chips are all-natural and given sparingly in small quantities (a handful), they can be a great source of fiber.
 When given excessively, they can cause digestive problems such as diarrhea and stomach upsets.

 Skip To Section